aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 Once we are done publishing, we exit the bash shell by typing `exit` which will terminate the bash session and the container process.

+> Note: Technically we can run the `sc clean`, `sc build:all` and `sc build:preview` commands with individual non interactive docker run commands, the same way as we run the `sc build:html` command.
+Then we can run the container interactively to just log into softcover and run the `sc publish` command.
+However it is easier to just run all the commands in an interactive session.

 ## Inspecting the published content

 Normally if we were logging into softcover by executing the `sc login` command from our host machine we could navigate to the softcover.io service using our web browser and be automatically logged in.